 2.2 Theoretical results

 Model equation (Eq.
 1) can in general not be solved explicitly for the end time, t*, at least not for realistic temperature time series x(t).
 Instead, we derive a general approximation formula for how t* changes when future temperature time series (x2(t)) deviate from historical expectation (x1(t)) by a small amount (see Supplementary Material).
 We use this formula to evaluate and discuss the impact of climate change on the phenology of a single species and the phenological mismatch between two species in two particular cases: a constant temperature difference throughout the resting period or a warm or cold spell during a short time period.
-While our results here apply to any general rate accumulation function, we will use the particular function for spruce budworm and balsam fir (see section 3) in illustrations.
+Our results here apply to any general rate accumulation function.

 2.2.1 Phenology shift of a single species